hodcroftlab/enterovirus_a71/ingest/README.md

 To set up and run the ingest workflow, follow these steps:

 ### 1. Prepare Reference Files
-You will need specific reference files, such as `reference.fasta` and `annotation.gff3`.
+[Nextclade](https://clades.nextstrain.org/) is used as part of the `ingest` workflow to align sequences to the reference, and assign the sequences into clades.
+Nextclade requires reference files to be in a specific format, such as `reference.fasta` and `annotation.gff3`.
+The following steps can be used to generate these specific file formats from the reference sequence which is in a Genbank file format.

 1. **Verify `config` Settings:**
-   Open the `config` file and confirm the `taxid` is correct.
+   Open the `ingest/config/config.yaml` file and confirm the `ncbi_taxon_id` is correct.

 2. **Run `generate_from_genbank.py` Script:**
-   Execute the script to generate required reference files:
+   Execute the script (located in ingest/bin/) to generate required reference files:
    ```bash
    python3 ingest/generate_from_genbank.py --reference "U22521.1" --output-dir ingest/data/references/
    ```

-During execution, you may need to specify the following:
+During execution, you may be provided to provide CDS annotations.
+You can specify one of the following fields to use as the CDS names:

 - `[0]`
 - `[product]` or `[leave empty for manual choice]` to select proteins.
 - `[2]`.

+Please note that for some pathogens, no common fields may be available in the set.
+In such cases, you will need to leave the input blank and manually assign CDS names.
 The generated files will be saved in the `data/references` subdirectory and used by the `ingest` Snakefile.

 3. **Update Attributes**
    Ensure that attributes in `data/references/pathogen.json` are up-to-date.
+Please consult the [Nextclade pathogen configuration documentation](https://docs.nextstrain.org/projects/nextclade/en/stable/user/nextclade-cli/index.html)  for more optional attributes to add to the file.